Mjz86/c_colon/README.md

-- dynamic function contract tracking: any dyncontract function who's adresss is captured for dynamic calls must have a pointer-sized function pointer before the function's code itself. this function pointer is the contract checked F pointer , it points to the contract handler, the contact handler checkes the pre or post conditions of a function, based on an implicit  in argument  that contains:
+- dynamic function contract tracking: any dyncontract function who's adresss is captured for dynamic calls must have a pointer-sized function pointer before the function's code itself. this function pointer is the contract checked F pointer , it points to the contract handler, the contact handler checkes the pre or post conditions of a function, based on an implicit  in val argument  that contains:
 0. check the pre vs check the post bit.
 1. expected contact violation semantic of caller.